-The Biodiversity Node facilitates and coordinates research needed to inform NSW decision makers and practitioners working to build resilience in species and ecosystems in an era of rapid climate change.
+The Biodiversity Node was established to facilitate and coordinate research needed to inform NSW decision makers and practitioners working to build resilience in species and ecosystems in an era of rapid climate change.

 Globally, biodiversity is facing a threat equivalent to those of abrupt geological events that triggered the great waves of extinction in the past.
 A rapidly changing climate and other environmental pressures present enormous challenges for land managers and policy-makers to manage the adaptation of natural systems and minimise species extinctions.

-The Biodiversity Node strives to bridge the gap between climate adaptation research, policy and operations, by serving as a hub for interactions between climate researchers, governmental decision–makers, scientists and operational staff.
-The Biodiversity Node has been awarded a total of $2.9 million in funds over five years, including significant investment from our partner institutions.
-The funding has been used to support 18 research projects, in collaboration with over 60 researchers from 16 different institutions across Australia.
+The Biodiversity Node served as a hub for interactions between climate researchers, governmental decision–makers, scientists and operational staff, thereby bridging the gap between climate adaptation research, policy and operations.
+The Biodiversity Node was awarded a total of $3 million in funds during its operation, 2013 – 2018, including significant investment from our partner institutions.
+The funding supported 19 research projects, in collaboration with over 60 researchers from 16 different institutions across Australia.

 Our projects are all co-developed by academic researchers and government scientists to ensure the outputs are policy-relevant and provide an effective basis for conservation planning under climate change.